fleetdm/fleet/handbook/security.md

 | Spoofing and authentication | Apply future recommended settings automatically                 | On      |                                      |                                                                                                        |
 | Manage quarantines | Notify periodically when messages are quarantine                   | On      |                                      |                                                                                                        |

-We enable "Apply future recommended settings automatically" to be certain we are secure by default.
-We would prefer having to adjust this after seeing emails accidentally quarantined than missing out on new security features for email security.
+We enable *Apply future recommended settings automatically* to ensure we are secure by default.
+We would prefer to adjust this after seeing emails quarantined accidentally rather than missing out on new security features for email security.

 #### End-user access